support@psrcompliance.com +91 87961 04190 WhatsApp

 Raju Karn

-The government introduced BIS CRS to make sure that electronic products sold in India are:
+The government made BIS CRS rules to make sure electronic products are safe and reliable.
+The main goals are:

 BIS CRS Registration is a certification process where your Smart TV model is: